 V-Cards (Canadian Candy): Canadian candy issues

 W-Cards (Strip Cards/Exhibits): Burdick stated this category was for ‘album’ cards, which encompasses a much larger area.
 However, to sports card collectors, the relevant cards are generally either strip cards or exhibit cards/postcards.

 WG-Cards (Gaming): While Burdick used this definition for greeting cards, today it is used to represent gaming issue.

-Y-Cards (Other): Burdick used this category for various types of reward items and various things, including school tokens, bible cards, items given as a reward (perhaps, from a teacher), name cards, scrap pictures, and other paper items that don’t fit anywhere else, such as bookmarks, documents, periodicals, envelopes, stationery, paintings or prints, menus, etc. Y-Cards and U-Cards can often be confusing since they can both include a number of items that are otherwise uncategorized.
+Y-Cards (Other): Burdick used this category for various types of reward items and various things, including rewards of merit, school tokens, bible cards, items given as a reward (perhaps, from a teacher), name cards, scrap pictures, and other paper items that don’t fit anywhere else, such as bookmarks, documents, periodicals, envelopes, stationery, paintings or prints, menus, etc. Y-Cards and U-Cards can often be confusing since they can both include a number of items that are otherwise uncategorized.